-The fully-revised 4-day modular training course now offered by TMS incorporates all the changes in the recently published code of practice, Well-managed Highway Infrastructure (2016) and is approved by the IHE Inspectors Board, as well as having the accreditation of LANTRA Awards.
+The 4-day modular training course incorporates all the changes in the published code of practice, Well-managed Highway Infrastructure (2016).
+The course is approved by the IHE Inspectors Board, as well as having the accreditation of LANTRA Awards.
 The course is intended for both newly-appointed and experienced local authority highway safety inspectors.
 It provides the knowledge and skills necessary to fulfil the role of highway safety inspector and provides an opportunity for delegates to demonstrate their competency and achieve a nationally recognised qualification.

 This course is designed to fulfil the initial training requirements of local authority highway inspectors and to satisfy the requirements of the IHE certification scheme, which will ultimately allow successful delegates to be entered on the National Register of Highway Inspectors.